The Psychology of Opening Something Beautiful

 1. Too Much Randomness

 If your box feels like it was stocked by a clearance bin, no one’s posting it.
-Pens, keychains, gum, and a crumpled map?
+Pens, keychains, gum, a crumpled map?
 Hard pass.
+Retreats fail here constantly—too many items, no story.

 2. Zero Cohesion